vmallet/pakler/README.md

 # pakler

-Pakler is a command-line tool used to manipulate `.pak` firmware files used by Swann and Reolink devices.
+Pakler is a command-line tool and library used to manipulate `.pak` firmware files used by Swann and Reolink devices.
 You can list, extract, and replace their content.
 It makes it easy to explore and patch firmwares used by various NVRs, DVRs and IP cameras.

 ## Installing

-Note: pakler requires Python 3
+Note: pakler requires Python 3.6+

 ### Recommended